towersvault/shinpokered/README.md

 - DelayFrame now manualy calls VBlank if it runs while the LCD is disabled
 - White 1-frame flash on battle load (affecting DMG and GBC modes) as been removed
 - White 1-frame flash on map load (affecting DMG and GBC modes) as been removed
+- In hard mode, wild pokemon DVs get 1 re-roll each if less than 4, biasing them upwards a little bit

 #Bugfixes